zabertech/zaber-examples/src/async/README.md

 the code discusses both good and bad usage patterns and things to consider.

-The example generates a two-dimensional grid of points to visit and moves two device axes to each point in order, waiting for motion to stop at each point.
+The example generates a two-dimensional grid of points to visit and moves two device axes to each point in sequence, waiting for motion to stop at each point.

 Many Zaber Motion Library commands have both synchronous and asynchronous versions.
-For simplicity most of our other example code uses the synchronous versions, but this example uses the asynchronous functions as much as possible.
+For simplicity most of our other example code uses the synchronous versions, but this example uses the asynchronous functions as much as possible to demonstrate their use.

 There are two forms of asynchrony involved in controlling Zaber motion devices:
-1. Asynchronous function calls typically return a Promise, Task or Future to user code almost immediately, and that object can be waited on either immediately or later.
-When waited on, the object blocks user code execution until the asynchronous function has completed its work.
-Zaber Motion Library asynchronous functions complete their returned Proise/Task/Future when any message(s) they send to Zaber devices are responded do by the device.
+1. Asynchronous function calls return a Promise, Task or Future to user code almost immediately, and that object can be awaited either immediately or later.
+When awaited, the object blocks user code execution until the original asynchronous function has completed its work.
+Zaber Motion Library asynchronous functions complete their returned Promise/Task/Future when any message(s) they send to a Zaber device are responded to by the device.
 The turnaround time for one message and response depends on the communication medium; USB and Ethernet connections will be fastest.
 RS-232 is slower, with a typically less than 10ms turnaround depending on message length.

    By calling multiple asynchronous functions and not immediately awaiting the results, it is possible to overload a device's ability to parse and dispatch the commands, resulting in a fatal system error that requires a reset.
 You typically can get away with overlapping two or three commands in this way, and the example code demonstrates how to do this, but in general we recommend against it.
+   Also, be aware that when overlapping asynchronous function calls, the order of completion and the order of delivery of commands to the device is not guaranteed.

 2. Movement functions by default block until the device stops moving but can optionally return before the move is completed, just after receiving the device's acknowledgement of the command.
    Most of the other example programs use the default blocking behavior but this example does not, and reveals places where CPU time is available while the device moves.

+   This form of asynchrony offers the most potential benefit in terms reclaimable CPU time.

 ![timing.png](img/timing.png)

 This timing diagram illustrates the two kinds of asynchrony.
-The communications lag is inherent in any messages send to or from the device.
-Note this is not the same as program flow control; execution can returns to user code almost immediately when calling an asynchronous function.
+Communications lag is inherent in any messages sent to or from the device.
+Note this is not the same as program flow control; execution can return to user code almost immediately when calling an asynchronous function.

 Users new to the Zaber Motion Library or novice programmers should ignore this example and use the synchronous functions